 Some of the Ephesian church women were too blinged out, and too sexy for themselves, and for public worship.
 And besides, with a newcomer's enthusiastic unawarenesss for protocol, some disrupted services by asking questions out loud, 1Timothy 2,11.

-And then some others, under a false charismaniac spirit disrupted public worship by prophesying (ie teaching) either as scheduled by Timothy, or spontaneously, 1Timothy 2,12.
+And then some others, likely under a false charismaniac spirit disrupted public worship by prophesying (ie teaching) either as scheduled by Timothy, or spontaneously, 1Timothy 2,12.

 It is interesting that this verse 12 group of women were silenced personally by Paul (note he takes pains to say "I" do not permit women to teach so as to likely take Timothy off the hook, who probably gave them permission).
-They were likely silenced by Paul because what they said was uninspired and invalid, and they wouldn't back off, and this left Timothy in over his head.
+They were likely silenced by Paul because what they said, their teaching, was uninspired and invalid, and they wouldn't back off, and this left Timothy in over his head.

 This is the more likely scenario than Paul didn't value the gospel contribution of women.
 He sure liked Prisca, and Lydia, and many others.